benmaier/tacoma/README.md

     $ git clone https://github.com/benmaier/tacoma
     $ pip install ./tacoma

 Note that a C++11-compiler has to be installed on the system before installing `tacoma`.
+On OS X it might happen that even though pip installed `pybind11` it's not available during installation.
+If that happens please open a detailed issue here.
+You might want to try

+    $ brew install pybind11

+as a work-around.

-## Packages not installed during installing
+### Packages not automatically installed during installation

 The following packages are not installed during installation with `pip` since they're only required for drawing and drawing is not essential.
 If you want to use `tacoma.drawing`, please install